AnishDora/Chat-PDF/SETUP.md

 ### For Authenticated Users
 1. **Dashboard**: Access your personal dashboard with documents and chats
-2. **Upload PDFs**: Click "Upload PDFs" to select and upload multiple PDF files
-3. **Manage Documents**: View, delete, and organize your uploaded PDFs
+2. **Add Sources**: Click "Add Sources" to upload PDFs, scrape URLs, or OCR screenshots
+3. **Preview & Manage**: View type-aware previews, remove sources, or re-upload as needed
-4. **Create Chats**: Start new conversations with your documents
+4. **Create Chats**: Start new conversations grounded in your selected sources
 5. **Multiple Chats**: Each user can have multiple separate chat sessions
+6. **Export**: Download a transcript with inline citations via "Export PDF"
-6. **Secure Access**: All data is isolated per user - you can only see your own content
+7. **Secure Access**: All data is isolated per user - you can only see your own content

 ## Security Features

 - **Row Level Security**: Users can only access their own documents
 - **Signed URLs**: PDFs are accessed via time-limited signed URLs
-- **File Validation**: Only PDF files are accepted for upload
+- **File Validation**: Only PDF (application/pdf) and screenshot (PNG/JPEG) uploads are accepted; URLs are validated before scraping
 - **Authentication**: All endpoints require valid Clerk authentication

 ## Troubleshooting